Michele Vano: Club career

 Vano spent the first eight seasons of his career in the fourth and fifth tier teams (Serie D and Eccellenza).

 On 15 July 2017, he joined Arzachena, which was just promoted into the third-tier Serie C. He made his Serie C debut for Arzachena on 3 September 2017 in a game against Viterbese.
 He came on as a substitute in 28th minute for Giancarlo Lisai and scored his first goal on fully professional level just four minutes later.

 On 19 June 2018, he went up another level, joining Serie B club Carpi on a three-year contract.

 On 5 October 2020, Carpi sold his rights to Hellas Verona, who immediately loaned him to Mantova.

 On 5 January 2021, he moved to Perugia on loan with a conditional obligation to buy.
 The condition for the purchase obligation was fulfilled and Perugia purchased his rights.

 On 28 August 2021 he joined Pistoiese on loan from Perugia.
 On 27 August 2022, Vano was loaned to Rimini.

+On 24 July 2024, Vano signed with Avellino for one season, with a conditional option to extend.